zamaniafshar/calculator/README.md

   - `SinFn`, `LogFn`, `SqrtFn` in `functions.dart` (infrastructure present; see notes below).

 2) Factory (creation logic centralized)
-- `ExpressionFactory.create(token)` returns either a `NumberExpression` or a concrete operator strategy based on the token.
+- `TokenFactory.create(token)` returns either a `NumberExpression` or a concrete operator strategy based on the token.
 - Adding a new operator is a local change: define the strategy, register it in the factory, and (optionally) adjust `PriorityList`.

 3) Composite (uniform tree of expressions)